Sausage is one of the oldest forms of processed food, having been mentioned in Homer’s Odyssey as far back as the 9th Century B.C.

 As it turns out, it is likely that the North American hot dog comes from a widespread common European sausage brought here by butchers of several nationalities.

 Also in doubt is who first served the dachshund sausage with a roll.
-One report says a German immigrant sold them, along with milk rolls and sauerkraut, from a push cart in New York City's Bowery during th 1860's.
-In 1871, Charles Feltman, a German butcher opened up the first Coney Island hot dog stand selling 3,684 dachshund sausages in a milk roll during his first year
+One report says a German immigrant sold them, along with milk rolls and sauerkraut, from a push cart in New York City’s Bowery during th 1860’s.
+In 1871, Charles Feltman, a German butcher opened up the first Coney Island hot dog stand selling 3,684 dachshund sausages in a milk roll during his first year in business.

 The year 1893 was an important date in hot dog history.
 In Chicago that year, the Colombian Exposition brought hordes of visitors who consumed large quantities of sausages sold by vendors.
 People liked this food that was easy to eat, convenient and inexpensive.